stat545ubc-2021/mda-HosseinEbrahimiK/MD1-M1.md

 Since I moved to Vancouver, I have been obsessed with the trees of the city.
 I would like to find out the different types of trees overall and in each neighborhood within this dataset.
 Also, finding the oldest recorded trees in Vancouver was really exciting to me.
-Maybe I got a chance to visit them when I was around that area!

 ``` r
 oldest_tree <- vancouver_trees %>%